4.3.4 Modifying context properties

 Setting context properties with \with

-The default value of context properties may be set at the time the context is created.
-Sometimes this is a clearer way of setting a property value if it is to remain fixed for the duration of the context.
-When a context is created with a \new command it may be followed immediately by a \with { … } block in which the default property values are set.
-For example, if we wish to suppress the printing of extra naturals for the duration of a staff we would write
+The value of context properties may be set at the time a context is created.
+When a context is created with a \new command, it may be followed immediately by a \with { … } block in which the initial property values are set.
+For example, if we wished to suppress the printing of extra naturals, we would write

 \new Staff \with { extraNatural = ##f }